decidim/decidim/docs/getting_started.md

 Be aware that this task might not be able to detect everything, so make sure you also manually check your application before upgrading.

+## Checklist

+There are several things you need to check before making your putting your application on production.
+See the [checklist](docs/checklist.md).